-I took it to Shanghai and tested 14 times in 11 locations on August 27-29.
-While I was there, the AQI averaged 158 (70 micrograms).
+I took it to Shanghai and tested 14 times in 11 locations on August 27-29, 2015.
+While I was there, the PM2.5 AQI averaged 158 (70 micrograms).
 I tested mostly around the French Concession, although I also made it out to Fudan University.
 None of the locations used air purifiers.

 I tested in any type of place I could, and I mean any place.
 Here’s what I recorded in a public bathroom stall:

-I focused on the smaller 0.5 micron particles (which are highly correlated with the government’s PM 2.5 readings).
+I focused on the smaller 0.5 micron particles (which are highly correlated with the government’s PM2.5 readings).
 Across the 14 samples, here’s what I found.
-The red line represents paticles in the outdoor air.
+The red line represents the particulate levels of outdoor air.
+Any number below that line means air indoor had less particulate than outdoor air.

 On average, indoor air had just 69% of the particles of outdoor air.